-As shown in Figure 4(b), the instruction TLB entries of the application thread are preserved when the extension is located in the sandbox.
-No instruction TLB misses occur until the working set approaches 110 entries, which is close to the available 128 TLB entries.
-Thereafter, the number of instruction TLB misses are similar for both extension types.
-These results correspond to those in the "small spaces" work that uses the segmentation features of the x86 to implement multiple logical protection domains within a single address space.
-This shows that our user-level sandbox technique can achieve inter-protection domain communication performance similar to approaches based on specialist hardware features such as segmentation.
+As shown in Figure 4(b), the instruction TLB entries of the application thread were preserved when the extension was located in the sandbox.
+No instruction TLB misses occured until the working set approached 110 entries, which is close to the available 128 TLB entries.
+Thereafter, the number of instruction TLB misses were similar for both extension types.
+These results correspond to those in the "small spaces" work that used the segmentation features of the x86 to implement multiple logical protection

-Figure 4.
-Effects of working set sizes in terms of (a) data, and (b) instruction pages on the number of TLB misses, for inter-protection domain communication.
-The 'User' case is for traditional interprocess communication, while the 'Sandbox' case shows communication costs between a process and a sandboxed protection domain.
+Fig. 4.
+Effects of working set sizes in terms of (a) data, and (b) instruction pages on the number of TLB misses, for interprotection domain communication.
+The "User" case is for traditional interprocess communication, while the "Sandbox" case shows communication costs between a process and a sandboxed protection domain.

-Figure 5.
+Fig. 5.
 Latency of communication via a pipe between two protection domains, as a function of working set sizes in terms of (a) data, and (b) instruction pages.